-As a consumer product leader in our Guest pillar, you will help to build consumer-facing products designed to deepen the connection between restaurants and their guests.
-Working with Research, Engineering, Product Managers, and Marketing counterparts, you will develop a vision for how Toast can leverage our ever-growing digital ordering consumer base to reimagine the dining experience.
-You will coach, mentor, and guide a team of product designers to validate, refine, and execute on that vision.
-One of your goals will be to develop a deep understanding of the restaurant industry and the needs and pain points of restaurant owners, staff, and their guests.
-Based on that understanding, you and your team will create innovative experiences that delight consumers and become essential to restaurants.
-Additionally, evangelizing the team’s vision and progress to our executive leadership team and stakeholders will be a key component of this role.
+As a design leader in our Guest pillar, you will build restaurant and consumer-facing products designed to deepen the connection between restaurants and their guests.
+Working with research, engineering, PM, and marketing counterparts, you will develop a vision for how Toast can leverage our massive consumer base to reimagine the dining experience.
+This includes supporting the engagement of Guests across digital and in-store touch points as well as realizing the commitments made through those touch points with next generation Restaurant Operations technology.
+You will lead a team of product designers to imagine, build, refine, and ship that vision.
+You will deeply understand the restaurant industry, and the needs and pain points of restaurant owners, staff, and guests.
+Based on that understanding, you will work with your team to create innovative experiences that delight consumers and become essential to restaurants.
+And you will evangelize the team’s vision and progress to our executive leadership team and your stakeholders.

 We are Toasters